Jane Park, CEO of Julep

 - Experienced storyteller & top performer on QVC

-Ms. Park was also an executive at Starbucks in the New Ventures division where she launched new consumer businesses.
-She was also a leader at the Boston Consulting Group in the Retail and Consumer Goods practice group, and a founding director of the CEO Forum for Education and Technology with luminaries such as Steve Jobs (CEO Apple) and Eckhard Pfeiffer (CEO Compaq).
-Ms. Park holds a JD from Yale Law School and an AB in Public and International Affairs from Princeton University.
+Previously, Park served as an executive at Starbucks in the New Ventures division where she oversaw the development and implementation of new consumer businesses.
+She was also a leader at the Boston Consulting Group in the Retail and Consumer Goods practice group, and a founding director of the CEO Forum for Education and Technology, alongside luminaries such as Steve Jobs and Eckhard Pfeiffer.

-A nationally recognized expert in consumer brand building and social commerce, Ms. Park regularly appears on television as well as consumer, technology, and women’s leadership conferences.
+A nationally recognized expert in consumer brand building and social commerce, Park regularly appears on television as well as consumer, technology, and women’s leadership conferences.
+She sits on the board of directors for the Washington State Opportunity Scholarship, and previously served on the board of directors for Julep.

 Entrepreneuring Your Life: A two-time entrepreneur, Jane Park believes that, “You are the CEO of your life.”
 As one of a select handful of venture backed CEOs, Park shares the lessons of achieving outsized growth that are useful to all of us as individuals and leaders of teams.
 In this presentation, you will learn actionable entrepreneurial practices to fuel your next level of growth, including learning from rapid “A/B” testing, knowing when you are “minimally viable product,” banishing shame, and establishing your own Board of Advisors.